Surveillance camera on a pole, blue sky.

 In order to hear the audio, you need to play the video in the VS Player.
 [VLC Player will not play the embedded audio, for example.]

-This behavior is indicative of a camera that isn’t getting power sufficient to fully enable the IR function(s) etc.
+This behavior is indicative of a camera that isn’t getting power sufficient to fully enable the IR function(s), etc.

 Since Q2 of 2020, all Guarding Vision unbinds are done through the app.
-When attempting to add a device that is already bound to an account, Guarding Vision will prompt the user the unbind the device first.
+When attempting to add a device that is already bound to an account, Guarding Vision will prompt the user to unbind the device first.

 You will need the admin password of the recorder and verification code for re-adding.

-Once unbound, attempt adding it again, this time it will add.
+Once unbound, attempt adding it again; this time it will add.

 Yes/Yes?